|

 Plain have received permanent protection, due to the purchase

-of the Cameron Ranch, The Windmill Ranch and Prairie Smoke Conservation
+of the Cameron Ranch, The Windmill Ranch and Prairie Smoke

-Area approximately 5000 acres in the heart of the IBA, by the
+Conservation Area approximately 5000 acres in the heart of

-Nature Conservancy of Canada in conjunction with the Couchiching
+the IBA, by the Nature Conservancy of Canada in conjunction

-Conservancy.
-IBA members worked hard to raise funds, and the publicity
+with the Couchiching Conservancy.
+IBA members worked hard to

-around the purchase raised the public profile of the IBA considerably.
+public profile of the IBA considerably.
+An additional 500 acres

-Ongoing outreach has also led to negotiations concerning the permanent
+outreach has also led to negotiations concerning the permanent

 legal protection of. other tracts of land in the area.
-In addition

 Quarrying